Directions to Priest Lake

 Two airstrips suitable for small aircraft and one seaplane base are located in the immediate vicinity of Priest Lake.
 On the west side, the USFS Priest Lake Ranger District maintains the Priest Lake USFS Airport which is a 4,600-foot grass airstrip located across Highway 57 from their headquarters at MP 32.
 On the east side, Cavanaugh Bay Airport, a 3,100-foot grass airstrip, is located at the south end of Cavanaugh Bay adjacent to the ID Department of Lands office.
 These airstrips do not have air traffic control facilities and they are not maintained during the winter season.
 Both airfields do have ample parking space and nearby resorts offer free transportation.

 With 23,000 acres of water surface on Priest Lake, there is more than ample room for float plane arrivals / departures.
 Some of the major resorts also have docking and securing capabilities.
 Be sure to coordinate with the resort if you plan on docking your float plane during the duration of your stay.
-In addition, the Tanglefoot Seaplane Base located on the west shore of Cavanaugh Bay provides an excellent base of operations for float plane visits.

 The nearest asphalt surfaced runways are in the cities of Priest River (2,950' runway - no fuel) and Sandpoint (5,500' runway - fuel available).